Toyota ZZ engine: North America

-Built in the United States at Buffalo, West Virginia, output of the North American 1ZZ-FE is between 120 bhp at 5,600 rpm with 165 Nm of torque at 4,400 rpm, and 130 bhp at 6,400 rpm with 171 Nm of torque at 4,200 rpm.
+Primarily built in the United States at Buffalo, West Virginia, the most common version of the 1ZZ-FE has outputs between 120 bhp at 5,600 rpm with 165 Nm of torque at 4,400 rpm, and 130 bhp at 6,400 rpm with 171 Nm of torque at 4,200 rpm.
+The North American 1ZZ-FE has been exported worldwide, with differing figures in outputs for certain countries.
 Production at Cambridge, Ontario was discontinued in December 2007, while production at Buffalo, West Virginia was halted in 2008.

 A factory supported bolt-on supercharger kit for the 1ZZ-FE was sold for the 2003–2004 Corolla and Matrix by Toyota Racing Development, and Pontiac Vibe by GM Performance.
 The supercharger gives 7.5 psi of boost, with a 40 hp and 38 lbft of torque increase at the wheels.

 Toyota announced a voluntary recall of 2005 to 2008 Toyota Corollas and Matrixes equipped with the 1ZZ-FE engines.
 The issue involves the engine control module, and includes the potential for it to develop a crack on the module's circuit board, which can result in the car not starting, the transmission shifting harshly, or the engine stalling.
 Additionally, General Motors announced a voluntary recall of Pontiac Vibes from years 2005 to 2008 for the same issue.